Work About Sketchbook Contact

 Recent Matches & Undo

-A "Recent Matches" dropdown shows the last several matches with a one-click "Unmatch" option — directly addressing user feedback about needing to undo wrong matches and view match history.
+A "Recent Matches" dropdown shows the last several matches with a one-click "Unmatch" option - directly addressing user feedback about needing to undo wrong matches and fear of irreversible errors.

 Recent Matches panel with Unmatch buttons